-The first draft of the thesis is written under the supervision of the adviser and shall be presented to him in proper thesis form (typewritten) on or before Tuesday of the fifteenth class week of the first semester of the year of graduation.
+The first draft of the thesis is written under the supervision of the adviser and shall be presented to him in proper thesis form, that is, typewritten and requiring only minor revision in form and content, on or before Tuesday of the fifteenth class week of the first semester of the year of graduation.
 Failure to present it at this time will necessitate the postponement of graduation.
 It is required that the thesis be presented chapter by chapter to allow for progressive correction.
+It is recommended that at least one chapter be submitted to the advisor by October 15.
 Suggestions of the adviser should be incorporated in the final copy.

 The final copy of the thesis shall be presented in proper thesis form in duplicate to the Registrar's office on or before Tuesday of the seventh class week of the second semester of the academic year of graduation.
 For each day late beyond this date, a penalty of one percent shall be deducted from the grade.
 Students may elect to postpone graduation one year to avoid the penalty.
 The thesis shall conform strictly to the standards outlined in Form and Style in Thesis Writing, by William Giles Campbell, and to the additional instructions authorized by the faculty.
 The thesis must be of acceptable merit and must be approved by more than one professor.
 A graduation thesis becomes the property of the Seminary upon presentation even if found unsatisfactory.
-A thesis fee of \$6.00 must be paid at the business office before presenting the graduation thesis or dissertation to the Registrar's office.
+A thesis fee of \$9.00 must be paid at the business office before presenting the graduation thesis or dissertation to the Registrar's office.

-DIPLOMAS AND AWARDS
+DIPLOMAS AND AWARDS Diplomas

-Diplomas

 Regular students completing the four-year course of study receive a diploma carrying the degree of Master of Theology (Th.M.).
 Irregular students upon satisfactory completion of the four-year course receive a certificate without degree and are eligible to receive the degree diploma (Th.M.) at a later date, within five years, upon the presentation of a satisfactory college transcript and degree provided they continue to be in doctrinal agreement.
 Transfer of credits for work done in Seminary toward a college degree is subject to strict regulation.
 Information regarding the policy of the Seminary is available upon request addressed to the Registrar.
-A graduation fee of \$18.00 is charged, which includes the cost of diploma, rental of cap, gown, hood and incidentals.
-A fee of \$5.00 is charged for exchange of a certificate for a degree diploma.
+A graduation fee of \$20.00 is charged, which includes the cost of diploma, rental of cap, gown, hood and incidentals.
+A fee of \$10.00 is charged for exchange of a certificate for a degree diploma.